JMishock/Redux_Store_React/README.md

+This is an app created through Udemy course "React-The Complete Guide(incl Hooks, React Router, Redux) by Maximilian Schwarzmuller.

 This is an authentication application that also has a counter built in.
 The top box verifies an email address as well as a password.
 If the email address does not have an "@" symbol, it will send out an error message indicating that the email address needs an "@" symbol to be verified.